basecom/FixturesPlugin/docs/helpers/database.md

 # Database Helpers

-The database helpers provide a more generic way of handling with the database in comparision to the other helper methods.
+The database helpers provide a more generic way of handling the database compared to the other helper methods.

 ## deleteEntities
-The `deleteEntities` method allows a fixture to delete all entities which match a given criteria.
-It takes the entity name and criteria as parameter and deletes all found entities.
+The `deleteEntities` method allows a fixture to delete all entities that match a given criteria.
+It takes the entity name and criteria as parameters and deletes all found entities.

 ```php
 <?php